 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common problem for households.
-They can be uncomfortable, messy, and inconvenient, and require immediate attention.
-However, you don’t have to call a plumber right away.
-In this blog post, we will guide you through simple steps to get your toilet unclogged in no time.
+Toilet blockages can occur at any time and are a common household issue.
+They can be uncomfortable, messy, and inconvenient and requires immediate attention.
+However, you don’t always require the plumber immediately.
+In this blog post we’ll take you through a few easy steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages are easily remediated using simple tools and techniques like plungers, baking soda
+- Toilet blockages can be cured by using simple tools such as a plunger, baking soda

 The Tools You’ll Need

-Before we get started it is essential to be prepared with these tools at hand:
+Before we begin it is essential to be prepared with these tools:

 - Rubber Gloves